 The Total Mycotoxin Panel by RealTime Laboratories, the Environmental Pollutants Profile (EPP) by US BioTek, and the Heavy Metals, 21 Toxic, Urine (24-hour) by Access Medical Laboratories test for total environmental toxins, mycotoxins, and heavy metals.

-- Antidepressants, specifically selective serotonin reuptake inhibitors (SSRIs), are prescribed to reduce the mood symptoms associated with PMS.
+- Antidepressants, specifically selective serotonin reuptake inhibitors (SSRIs), are prescribed to help manage mood symptoms associated with PMS.

-- NSAIDs are commonly recommended for pain reduction, specifically cramping and breast discomfort.
+- NSAIDs are commonly recommended for managing pain, specifically cramping and breast discomfort.

 - Diuretics are recommended if weight gain, swelling, and bloating are symptoms the PMS sufferer may be facing.

-- Hormonal contraceptives are commonly prescribed to reduce PMS symptoms because they stop ovulation and therefore stop the fluctuation of hormones, which relieves the hormonal-related symptoms.
+- Hormonal contraceptives are commonly prescribed to help manage PMS symptoms because they stop ovulation and therefore may help with hormonal-related symptoms.

 Balancing Hormones